Justin Barrett: Racist remarks

 In a September 2019 video, Barrett stated that if his party were to gain power he would revoke the Irish citizenship of Green Party councillor and later Lord Mayor of Dublin, Hazel Chu.
-Chu was born in Dublin and lived in Ireland since birth.
+Chu was born in Dublin to immigrants from Hong Kong and lived in Ireland since birth.
 Barrett stated, "She is an Irish citizen, I accept that, that is the law until we get the law in our own hands".
 Later, a Twitter account operated by Barrett's wife made disparaging and racist comments towards Chu.
 Chu, in response, stated that she refused to be intimidated by such tactics.

-Garda investigation
+Court appearances

+Barrett has been before the courts for a number of offences, including for directing threatening language against members of An Garda Síochána, public order offences outside a hospital, and driving without a driving licence or car insurance.

 In January 2021, a car being driven by Barrett was seized by Gardaí after it emerged it had not been taxed since November 2019.
 Barrett was investigated by Gardaí for alleged road traffic offences and breach of COVID-19 pandemic travel restrictions.
 In October 2021, in an appearance before Longford District Court, he was charged with driving without a licence or insurance, and with failing to produce both documents and an NCT certificate within ten days.
 Arising from the same incident, which occurred in Clonfin, County Longford, he was also accused of engaging in threatening and abusive behaviour contrary to the Public Order Act.
 He remained silent at the hearing and his solicitor said that he was reserving his position and made a motion for the disclosure of prosecution evidence.
 The judge granted the order and remanded Barrett on bail until a sitting of Longford District Court on 23 November 2021.

+2023 Dublin riot

+On 23 November he shared messages on Telegram that read "1000 people are already at the spire.
+All hands on deck.
+Defend our kids" and posted that "I want the storm to break loose!".